Seattle & Port Townsend Gray Whale Tours

 Seattle tours last 2.5 hours; Port Townsend tours 4 hours.
 Our vessels feature an inside heated cabin, TV monitors for naturalist presentations and map tracking the areas we travel through, restrooms and a galley serving snacks, hot and cold beverages, along with our warm Blueberry Buckle.

-We most frequently see gray whales in waters that are protected and usually quite calm.
+We see gray whales in waters that are generally protected and usually quite calm.

 We most often sail the Swiftsure (Edmonds), Saratoga, and Red Head (Port Townsend) for these tours.